 Lockout Threshold **FAILED ATTEMPTS CHANGED FROM 10 TO 6**

-Accounts should lock after 6 failed login attempts as well as the 8060.CO001 Access Control – Chancellor’s Office Password Policy.
+Accounts should lock after 6 failed login attempts for a time necessary to meet NIST Level 1 for Resistance to Guessing Authentication Secret as well as the 8060.CO001 Access Control – Chancellor’s Office Password Policy.

+User accounts should be disabled using a number of failed login attempts and corresponding timeframes and maintain a disabled state as required to meet NIST Level 2 for Resistance to Guessing Authentication Secret.
+Refer to NIST Special Publication 800-63-2 [SP 800-63-2], for a discussion of Authentication Secret complexity and resistance to online guessing.
+Also see the link below for the CSU Access Control Standard.

+https://csyou.calstate.edu/Policies/icsuam/Documents/8000/8060-Access_Control_Standard.pdf

 For information assets containing protected information, user must reset their password electronically.